HeyJOe03/RecycleBinInBergamo/README.md

 #bidoni
  -ID (progressive int)
  -plastica (bags for plastic)
  -secco (bags for waste)

  #NodeJS dependencies:
-    -express (to menage requests)
+    - express (to menage requests)
-    -nodemon  (to autoreload application after saving changes) -mysql  (to talk with the SQL database)
+    - nodemon  (to autoreload application after saving changes)
+    - mysql  (to talk with the SQL database)
-    -dotenv (to menage the .env file)
+    - dotenv (to menage the .env file)
-    -body-parser (to convert request in json)
+    - body-parser (to convert request in json)